rydmike/flex_color_picker/README.md

 The above example uses a few more `ColorPicker` properties.
 It is styled to be more compact and to show the general color name via `showColorName`, as well as the selected color's HEX color code by enabling `showColorCode`.
-With the color code field you can also copy the color value to the clipboard using the copy icon button suffix in the field.
+With the color code field, you can also copy the color value to the clipboard using the copy icon button suffix in the field.
 With the wheel picker you can also enter a hex color RGB value in the color code field.
 The two wheel color HSV selection indicators will move to the color selection matching the entered HEX RGB value.

 The above example also uses the `copyPasteBehavior` configuration class `ColorPickerCopyPasteBehavior()` with `longPressMenu` set to true, to activate a long press context COPY-PASTE menu in the picker.

-Most importantly the above example uses the `showPickerDialog` method to show the defined `ColorPicker` in a pre-made dialog.
-The dialog also needs a build context, that we pass to it.
+Most importantly, the above example uses the `showPickerDialog` method to show the defined `ColorPicker` in a pre-made dialog.
+The dialog also needs a build-context, that we pass to it.

+The above example also demonstrates in version 3.0.0 new custom `transitionBuilder` and `transitionDuration` usage.
+This part has not been updated to be included in the screen recording below.
+Please make your own build of the default example to see it.

 In this example we also define size `constraints` for the dialog.
 If you do not define size constraints, it will auto size to fit the dialog content.
 Using constraints allows the dialog to keep the same size when the content size changes slightly as you switch between the different color picker types you enabled.
-It just looks a bit better if the dialog size does not change when you switch picker type with the type selector.
-The color wheel picker in particular will often require more space.
-The wheel size can be customized as well, it does however become more difficult to use if it is made very small.
-In this example it is on purposes on the lower side of a still usable size.
+It just looks a bit better if the dialog size does not change when you switch picker-type with the type selector.
+The color-wheel picker in particular will often require more space.
+The wheel size can be customized as well.
+It does, however, become more difficult to use if it is made very small.
+In this example, it is on purposes on the lower side of a still usable size.

 The end result of the above setup is a `ListTile` where the trailing color indicator widget can be clicked to